replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 ======================

 There are two releases already available for the Harbor application.
-We are going to release a third that includes the preflight checks.
+We're going to release a third that includes the preflight checks.

 ```
 replicated release ls
 ```

-You will see that the the same release is current across all three channels, and it has the sequence number `2`.
+You'll see that the the same release is current across all three channels, and it has the sequence number `2`.
 All releases are assigned a sequence number based on the order in which they were created.